WITH ICYE UK

 Can I travel?

 Absolutely!
-As well as weekly days off you will also have 2 “holiday days” per month.
+As well as your standard weekly days off you will have time off for holidays.